 - 4.13 (a) Any Minor, Major, or Misconduct penalty assessed to a goaltender will be served by any player of their team, who was on the ice at the time of the infraction.
 This player will be designated by the Coach of the offending team, through the Captain. - Note 1: Where the goaltender is assessed a coincidental penalty, a player from the ice is still required to serve the penalty. - 4.13 (b) An alternate goaltender may replace the starting goaltender who has been ejected from the game or has been assessed a Game Misconduct, Gross Misconduct or a Match penalty.
 In the event there is no alternate goaltender recorded on the playing line-up, the starting goaltender's place may be taken by any player on the Official Game Report.
-The substitute will be allowed 15 minutes to put on the full goaltender's equipment. - 4.13 (c) If a goaltender intentionally participates in the play in any manner when they are beyond the centre red line, they will be penalized under Rule 8.3 (a) - Interference. - 4.13 (d) A goaltender who, after catching the puck, drop-kicks the puck will be penalized under Rule 10.5 (a) Throwing or Shooting Stick or Object.
+The substitute will be allowed 15 minutes to put on the full goaltender's equipment. - 4.13 (c) If a goaltender initiates deliberate physical contact with an opposing player, except in the course of playing their position, or intentionally participates in the play in any manner when they are beyond the centre red line, they will be penalized under Rule 8.3 (a) Interference.